-The Black-Breasted Barbet has been spotted in the Zakouma National Park in eastern Chad.
+Black-Breasted Barbet spotted in Zakouma – eastern Chad.

 Recent sightings of the black breasted barbet have caused great excitement!
 The black-breasted barbet (Lybius rolleti) is a species of bird within the Lybiidae family.
 The population is thought to be in decline due to the removal of dead trees which the bird requires for nesting.
 Generally found in South West Sudan, the North East Central African Republic, Northern Uganda, Southern Chad and the extreme NE DRCongo.

 The black-breasted barbet measures 27 cm in length and weighs between 96–105 g with a big bill.
 It survives on a diet of guavas, figs, mangoes, other fruits and insects.
 It is probably one of the least well known of all barbets.